-Parents have the right for their child to be removed from RSE provided within the PSHEE curriculum.\ Parents do not have the right to withdraw their child from the science aspects of relationships education.
+Parents have the right for their child to be removed from SE provided within the PSPEE curriculum.\ Parents do not have the right to withdraw their child from the science aspects of units of inquiry or relationships education.
+Before teaching RSE we will ensure Grade 5 parents are informed of the content of lessons to be delivered and make clear the procedures for opting out if so wished.